brokenhandsio/SteamPress/README.md

 ### `tags.leaf`

 This is the page for viewing all of the tags on the blog.
+This provides some more navigation points for the blog as well as providing a page in case the user strips off the tag from the Tag's URL.
+The parameters that can be passed to it are:

+* `tags` - an array of all the tags on the blog
+* `user` - the currently logged in user if a user is currently logged in
+* `site_twitter_handle` - the Twitter handle for the site if configured
+* `uri` - the URI of the page - useful for Open Graph

 ### `authors.leaf`

 This is the page for viewing all of the authors on the blog.
+It provides a useful page for user's to see everyone who has contributed to the site.

+* `authors` - an array of all the `BlogUser`s on the blog
+* `user` - the currently logged in user if a user is currently logged in
+* `site_twitter_handle` - the Twitter handle for the site if configured
+* `uri` - the URI of the page - useful for Open Graph

 ## Admin Site